peertube-viewer/peertube-viewer-rs/README.md

 cargo build --locked --release
 ```

-The executable can then be found in `target/release/peertube-viewer-rs`, while autocompletion for a few shells will be found in in the root directory of the project.
+The executable can then be found in `target/release/peertube-viewer-rs`, while autocompletion for a few shells will be found in in the `completions` directory.